RedisBloom/RedisBloom/docs/commands/tdigest.revrank.md

 - The number of observations - when `value` is smaller than the value of the smallest observation.
 - Otherwise: an estimation of the number of (observations larger than `value` + half the observations equal to `value`).

-The reverse rank of the largest observation, when there is a single largest observation, is 0.
+0 is the reverse rank of the value of the largest observation.

+_n_-1 is the reverse rank of the value of the smallest observation; _n_ denotes the number of observations added to the sketch.

 ## Examples